 There is a huge aperture on this helmet, which means great all round vision through the full face style visor.
 This is particularly good for off-road sessions when you need clear site of obstructions and objects around you.
 The Tour X4 has a pin lock visor system to avoid fogging.
 If you want to go full motocross, you can even remove the visor all together and use goggles.

 Airflow is superb.
 Arai are one of the manufacturers who have really got this right.
 A complex air flow system offers you multiple settings for airflow, via various vents and grills.
-All are easily operated with gloves on and regardless of whether you are tearing through sand dunes in the baking heat, or sweeping through tarmac bends in the pouring rain, you will be able to find a comfortable setting.
+All are easily operated with high quality motocross gloves on and regardless of whether you are tearing through sand dunes in the baking heat, or sweeping through tarmac bends in the pouring rain, you will be able to find a comfortable setting.
 You can also change the airflow direction, having the it into your face, or channelled up the inside of the visor to keep it clear and so on.
 There are lots of combinations to try.

 At 1600gms the Tour X4 is not a feather light race helmet, however, it is extremely comfortable and this shouldn’t be an issue for general ATV riding.
 The interior is fully removable and replaceable to enhance comfort and lifespan.